 The Locking and Banwell Moors comprise a belt of low-lying beach and tidal deposits forming a flat pastoral/wetland landscape.
-The north eastern section of the area towards Congresbury is perceived as remote and exposed, contrasting with the west which is bounded by urban activity at Weston-super-Mare, Locking and recent housing and employment allocations; and the south which feels more enclosed due to the prominence of the Mendip Ridge.
+The north eastern section of the area towards Congresbury is perceived as remote and exposed, contrasting with the west which is bounded by urban activity at Weston-super-Mare and Locking and the south which feels more enclosed due to the prominence of the Mendip Ridge.